 Anything else you would like to add?

-Some people worry about how they should conduct themselves around Muslim co-workers who are practicing Ramadan.
+Some people worry about how they should conduct themselves around Muslim co-workers who are practising Ramadan.
 I find this is a good article on Ramadan etiquette for non-Muslims.
 Basically, you don’t have to change how you act towards us.